jubueche/BPTT-Lipschitzness/README.md

 python make_figures.py
 ```
 This command will import any experiment that is present in the ```Experiments``` folder and execute the ```visualize()``` method.
 This is part of our own experiment manager that we developed for this paper called ```datajuicer``` (see more info further down).

+Note: You need to have Latex installed for recreating the figures.
+Follow the steps on https://www.tug.org/texlive/ to install Latex.

 ## Retraining Models
 We pre-trained the models that were used to run the experiments and re-training all the models takes a lot of time.
 To retrain all models, you can rename the ```Sessions``` folder (rather than deleting it) and simply execute